jonasjberg/2dv610_assignment_1b/README.md

 It has been developed on Linux and MacOS but should run fine on Windows.

-A wrapper script is provided for running all unit tests and optionally producing HTML reports of the test result and test coverage.
+A wrapper script `run_all_unit_tests.sh` is provided for running all unit tests and optionally producing HTML reports of the test result and test coverage.
+The reports are written to the `testreports` directory in the repository root.

 Runner script help text:
 ```